hugeping/rein/README.md

 # rein

 Minimalist pixel engine.
-Little brother of [reinstead](https://github.com/instead-hub/reinstead) whitch in turn is the brother of the INSTEAD [INSTEAD](https://github.com/instead-hub/instead).
+Little brother of [reinstead](https://github.com/instead-hub/reinstead) whitch in turn is the brother of the [INSTEAD](https://github.com/instead-hub/instead).

 # Build